carlosivanr/hugo_website/content/guides/anova/2021-05-16-one-way-ancova/index.markdown

 <!-- } -->
 <!-- </style> -->

-A one-way analysis of covariance (ANCOVA) is an extension of the one-way ANOVA.
 In some situations, a researcher may wish to statistically control for a concomitant variable.
 A concomitant variable is one that "comes along" with other variables of interest.
-These variables are also known as covariates and to concretize this concept, let's take a look at the example data set.
+These variables are also known as covariates.
+The one-way analysis of covariance (ANCOVA) is one approach that is used to compare means of groups while accounting for a continuous covariate.

 ### The data set
-For this demo, we will use the data from Chapter 9, Table 7 in the AMCP package.
+This guide uses data from Chapter 9, Table 7 in the AMCP package.
 In this hypothetical study, participants are randomly assigned to one of three conditions to examine the effectiveness of a treatment for depression.
 Participants received a selective serotonin reuptake inhibitor (SSRI) in condition 1, a placebo in condition 2, or were assigned to a wait list control in condition 3.
 Each participant was also assessed for depression with a pre- and post-treatment inventory.
-In this type of study, one might want to control for pre-treatment levels of depression when comparing the three conditions in their post-treatment scores.
+In this type of study, one might want to control for the pre-treatment levels of depression when comparing the three conditions in their post-treatment scores.
 As a result, pre-treatment depression scores can serve as covariates.

 ```r